-Mabati Rolling Mills has entered into the low-cost housing by supplying prefabricated houses to low and middle income Kenyans.
+Mabati Rolling Mills Ltd (MRM) has ventured into the prefabricated houses market as it seeks to supply affordable homes to low and middle-income citizens.

-The walls of the prefab houses have an option of being completed using iron sheets, wood, bricks or mud depending on the preferences of the customer.
+The walls of the MRM houses can be completed using wood, bricks, iron sheets or mud depending on the preferences of the buyer.

-The firm is optimistic that the pricing will help it penetrate the low-end of the market which investors seeking quick returns have shunned.
+MRM is optimistic that the affordable pricing will help it penetrate the low-end housing market which investors seeking quick returns have avoided.

-“There is demand for these units across the country.
+“There is demand for prefabs across the country.
 The models can be custom-made for customers depending on their tastes and preferences,” said Kaushik Shah Safal, the group’s CEO for Horn of Africa.

-Mabati Rolling Mills is a member of the Safal Group of Companies – Africa’s leading manufacturer of flat and long steel products that include brands such as Saflok 700, Galsheet Rescincot, Versatile, DumuZas and more.
+Mabati Rolling Mills is a subsidiary of the Safal Group – makers of flat and long steel products that include brands such as DumuZas, Versatile, Galsheet Rescincot and Saflok 700.